1wunderkind/loopgpt-backend/ENGAGEMENT_LAYER_IMPLEMENTATION.md

 ✅ **Production-Ready** - Deployed and tested

-**The engagement layer creates a "loop" of exploration that keeps users engaged and helps them discover all features of TheLoopGPT.** 🎉
+**The engagement layer creates a "loop" of exploration that keeps users engaged and helps them discover all features of LooptOS.** 🎉

 ---